Green roofs and walls

-Vermin are animals that are not wanted in human environments.
-They have not been identified as a problem for green roofs, perhaps because a green roof represents a deliberate effort to incorporate living material into a building and create habitat in which there is greater biodiversity and less imbalance between humans and other fauna.
+Animal pests have not been identified as a problem for green roofs or walls, perhaps because they represent a deliberate effort to incorporate living material into a building, and create habitat in which there is greater biodiversity and less imbalance between humans and other fauna.

 Photo: Paul Downton